basnijholt/nijho.lt/content/post/using-llms/index.md

 ## OpenRouter: Hundreds of Models, One API

-A game-changing discovery has been OpenRouter.ai.
+A particularly valuable discovery has been [OpenRouter.ai](https://openrouter.ai/).
 With just one API key, I can access hundreds of different models, many of which are completely free to use.
 This has dramatically expanded my toolkit without increasing costs.

+{{% callout note %}}
+Note that OpenRouter doesn't charge anything extra for using their interface, however, they very likely keep your data.
+{{% /callout %}}

 ## Easy Deployment with Docker Compose